skopp/msgboy/README.markdown

 * Improve dashboards by deleting content at the top when scrolling down.
 It does also mean that we need to load more when scrolling up.
 Thanks [Dodo](https://github.com/dodo) for the idea.
 * Check Memory usage and fix it.
 Don't ask, it's _always_ too high.
 * Add domain-based filtering for relevance.
-* Remove the different colors for notifications.
-That's hard to interpret.
+* <del>Remove the different colors for notifications.
+That's hard to interpret.</del>
 * Show screenshot for large boxes if there is no image at all.
 * Adding a bookmarklet (if the user wants to in the settings, to subscribe, and to add 3rd party content to msgboy)
-* Checking a feed status's upon notif and tkaing it into account so that even non immediate deletes from superfeedr are still being taken into account on the user's end.
+* Checking a feed status's upon notif and taking it into account so that even non immediate deletes from superfeedr are still being taken into account on the user's end.
-* Improve speed & memory footprint!
+* Mark non feed subscriptions and delete them if needed.
-* Allow for unsubscriptions no matter the state
+* <del>Allow for unsubscriptions no matter the state</del>
-* Refactor down-vote triggered unsubscriptions
+* <del>Refactor down-vote triggered unsubscriptions</del>
-* OPML export
+* <del>OPML export</del>
+* Extract images upon creation of messages.

 ## Publishers